zackferrofields/zackferrofields.github.io/README.md

 ####CHEP Better Portfolio

-[myChep](https://youtu.be/DPBR-l0sYd8) is a mobile-first web-portal for CHEP customers to manage their CHEP accounts.
+[myChep](https://youtu.be/DPBR-l0sYd8) is a mobile-first web-portal for CHEP customers to manage their accounts.
 The project was developed and delivered using an agile process, with a successful MVP (phase 1) delivered in September.
-The front-end application was on a MVC architecture and used an iterative `git-flow` process, to manage the life-cycle, continuously integrate and continuously deploy features to the client.
+The front-end application was built on an MVC architecture and used an iterative `git-flow` process, to manage the life-cycle, continuously integrate and continuously deploy features to the client.
 This allowed the product to evolve over time and update with the latest ECMAScript standards (`es2015`).

 > `bower`, `npm`, `grunt`, `webpack`, `babel` `es2015`, `scss`, `backbone`, `marionette`, `lodash`, `karma`, `jasmine`, `jenkins`, `maven`, `tomcat`